OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

-# An Easy-to-Read Overview of the Robot Car Project
+# An Easy-to-Read Overview of the Robot Car Project: The Basics

 Welcome!!
 Bienvenue!!
 Tunngasugit!!